The Kato square root problem for parabolic operators with an anti-symmetric part in BMO: Additional estimates related to the principal part approximation

 Also,

 where the supremum is taken with respect to all $g \in \L^2(\ree)$, satisfying $\|g\|_2 = 1$.
-In this deduction, Lemma \ref{p3.1} is used on the first inequality, and Lemma \ref{le8-} {(i)} is used on the last inequality.
+In this deduction, Lemma \ref{p3.1} in conjunction with \eqref{eqbmo} is used on the first inequality, and Lemma \ref{le8-} {(i)} is used on the last inequality.
 Hence, the proof of $\mathrm{(i)}$ is completed.
-For the second part, by $\mathrm{(i)}$, it is sufficient to prove $\mathrm{(ii)}$ for $k$ large enough.
+For the second part, by $\mathrm{(i)}$, it is sufficient to prove $\mathrm{(ii)}$ for $k$ large enough and as we will see $k\geq 11$ is sufficient.
 Note that